gh-cli-for-education/gh-education/docs/src/debug/extended-egg-interpreter.md

 * Módulo en npm [@crguezl/eloquentjsegg](https://www.npmjs.com/package/@crguezl/eloquentjsegg)

 * [El lenguaje egg: repo en GitHub](https://github.com/ULL-ESIT-PL-1617/egg).
-Contiene un analizador sintáctico PDR y una solución a los  problemas de separar el analizador léxico del sintáctico PDR así como al de separar los códigos y los tres ejecutables.
-También tiene ejemplos de pruebas en Mocha y Chai
+It contains a PDR parser and a solution to the problems of separating the lexical analyzer from the PDR parser as well as the problem of separating the codes and the three executables.
+It also has sample tests on Mocha and Chai
-* [NodeJS Readline gist](https://gist.github.com/crguezl/430642e29a2b9293317320d0d1759387): un sencillo gist que te enseña a usar `readline` para hacer un bucle interactivo.
-Quizá conviene que lo leas cuando llegues a la sección del [problema del REPL](#repl)
+* [NodeJS Readline gist](https://gist.github.com/crguezl/430642e29a2b9293317320d0d1759387): a simple gist that teaches you how to use `readline` to do an interactive loop.
+You might want to read it when you get to the [REPL problem](#repl) section.
 * Video *How to implement the "require" functionality*

   <youtube id="qffmnSCRR3c"></youtube>